JimHarperDC/Smart-Custody-drafts/#SmartCustody-_Simple_Self-Custody_Cold_Storage_Scenario.md

 ### Risk Management

 Risk management is a framework for securing assets or processes.
 It involves a series of methodical assessments.
 A formal risk management effort will generally begin with an examination of the thing or process being protected.
 This is often called “asset characterization.”
-In this case, the goal is fairly simple: ensuring that digital assets are not lost or stolen by ensuring that private keys are always available to custodians, sometimes available to heirs, and never available to unauthorized parties.
+In this case, the goal is fairly simple: ensuring that private keys and thus digital assets are always available to custodians, sometimes available to heirs, and never available to unauthorized parties.

 The next step in risk management is to identify and assess risks, often called “risk characterization” or “risk assessment.”
 The vocabulary of risk assessment is not settled, but there are a few key concepts that go into it:

 * **Vulnerability** is weakness or exposure that could prevent an objective from being reached.
 Vulnerabilities are common, and having a vulnerability does not damn an enterprise.
 The importance of vulnerabilities depend on other factors.

 * **Threat** is some kind of actor or entity that might prevent an objective from being reached.
-When the threat is a conscious actor, it is often called an "adversary" or "attacker"; it is often useful to assess such actors' motives.
+When the threat is a conscious actor, it is often called an "adversary" or "attacker," and it is often useful to assess such actors' motives.
 When the threat is some environmental or physical force, it is often called a “hazard.”
 As with vulnerability, the existence of a threat is not significant in and of itself.
-A threat’s importance and contribution to risk turns on a number of factors.
+A threat’s importance and contribution to risk turns on other factors.

 * **Likelihood** is the chance that a vulnerability left open to a threat will materialize as an unwanted event or development that frustrates the objective of controlling digital assets.
 Knowing the likelihood that a threat will materialize is part of what allows risk managers to apportion their responses.

 * **Consequence** is the significance of loss or impediment to objectives should the threat materialize.
 Consequences can range from very low to very high.
 As with likelihood, gauging consequence allows risk managers to focus on the most significant risks.

 Analyzing vulnerabilities and threats permits risk managers to make rough calculations about likelihood and consequence.
 This process will float the most significant risks to the surface.
-Though these factors are often difficult to measure, a simple formula guides risk assessment:

-**Likelihood x Consequence = Risk**
+Though these factors are often difficult to measure, a simple formula guides risk assessment: _Likelihood x Consequence = Risk_.

 Events with a high likelihood and consequence should be addressed first, and with the most investment of time and energy.
 Those are the highest risks.